 Although injuries from motor vehicle accidents are the most common in personal injury law, people can get hurt in all types of scenarios.
 Accidents happen while shopping, eating in restaurants, socializing with friends, visiting amusement parks, and so on.

-What is a premises liability claim?
+What is a premises liability case?

-If you’re injured on someone else’s property
+What if I get injured on someone else’s property?

-An invitee is an individual to whom the landowner or occupier has extended an invitation and the visitor enters pursuant to that invitation.
+An invitee is an individual to whom the landowner or occupier has extended an invitation, and the visitor enters pursuant to that invitation.
 A visitor is considered an invitee if the premises is open to the public and the visitor enters for the purpose for which the premises are open.
 The owner or occupant of the premises owes a duty to invitees to use ordinary care to maintain the premises in a reasonable, safe condition and to warn invitees of hidden dangers.

-As you can see, it is important who the plaintiff is, why the plaintiff is on the premises, and where the plaintiff is at the time they are injured.
+As you can see, it is important to know who the plaintiff is, why the plaintiff is on the premises, and where the plaintiff is at the time they are injured.
 This evidence is vitally important in determining whether the premises owner or occupant owes a legal duty to the plaintiff.

-Steps in a premises liability case
+Steps in a premises liability lawsuit

-The example I give to clients to illustrate this concept is of a young child who drops a banana peel on the floor of a supermarket.
-If no one tells an employee about the banana peel, and the peel is only on the floor for a matter of seconds before the next shopper slips on it, the store had neither actual nor constructive notice of the defective condition, could not possibly have remedied the problem, and therefore, will not be liable for any resulting injury.
+An example would be a young child dropping a banana peel on the floor of a supermarket.
+If no one tells an employee about the banana peel, and the peel is only on the floor for a matter of seconds before the next shopper slips on it, the store had neither actual nor constructive notice of the defective condition.
+They could not possibly have remedied the problem, and therefore, will not be liable for any resulting injury.